wHAT kIND oF dOCTOR dID YOU SAY YOU WERE AGAIN?

 An old friend and I made it to the top of Mount Fuji, at the height of the Perseids meteor shower, moments before the Sun rose and (hypothetically) saved our frigid souls from (not quite) death.
 It was glorious, confusing and full of all those things you call “emotions.”
 An experience, it all was.

-These days, I work for I Fucking Love Science as their Science & Policy Writer, but I'm also heavily involved in freelance journalism: I’m a Contributor to Forbes, and tend to crop up in Earther/Gizmodo, National Geographic, Scientific American, WIRED, and more.
+These days, I’m a freelance science journalist: I’m a Contributor to Forbes, and tend to crop up in National Geographic, Earther, Gizmodo, Scientific American, Atlas Obscura, The Verge, WIRED and more.
 Don't get me wrong: research was fun – and terrifying, and weird, and wonderful and utterly exhausting – but after realizing that volcanoes and geoscience alone wasn’t the only science I was enthralled by, I jumped into science writing.
 Leave sensationalism, fearmongering and pseudoscientific bullshit at the door: the unvarnished, poetic beauty of science and those behind the discoveries stand perfectly well on their own in a world smothered by fake news and clickbait headlines.

 I’m always available for freelancing, as long as you can promise me the science is nothing less than delicious.
 Same for science consultancy, which I do for Outrageous Acts of Science, and for lecturing on science communication, which Imperial College – my old academic stomping ground – and UCL graciously let me do from time to time.